termNinja/kaleidoscopeLLVM/README.md

 !0 = !{!"clang version 3.8.1 (tags/RELEASE_381/final)"}
 ```

-Understanding LLVM IR before beginning to generate it from programs
-is a graceful path towards greatness.
+Understanding LLVM IR before beginning to generate it from programs is a graceful path towards greatness.

-Not understanding LLVM IR is a gracefull path to drowning
+Not understanding LLVM IR is a gracefull path to drowning yourself in mud.

-yourself in mud.
-Choose wisely! :D
+Choose *wisely!* :D

 ## Contents
-* `00_plain` contains no LLVM, only Kaleidoscope language with parser and lexer;
+* `00_no_llvm` contains no LLVM, only Kaleidoscope language with parser and lexer;
 * `01_simple_ir_gen` contains LLVM for basic things without control flow;
 * `02_adding_jit` contains added interpretation for function calls;
 * `03_if_for` contains code with added support for *if-then-else* and *for* control flow;